 It’s a long-told New York tale: the battle of East versus West.
-The two halves of Manhattan are constantly compared, and it’s a never-ending battle to see which comes out on top.
-The part that most people overlook, however, is that each of Manhattan’s hemispheres—though very different—has its own perks.
+The two halves of Manhattan are compared continuously, and it’s a never-ending battle to see which comes out on top.
+The part that most people overlook, however, is that each of Manhattan’s hemispheres—though very different—has its perks.

 by taigatrommelchen on Flickr

 The West Village is arguably New York’s most desired neighborhood over the past few years.
 The average sales price per square foot lands at $2,393 SF with a median price of $3.23 million and average monthly rental cost at $3,810, pricing reflective of the demand for real estate in this neighborhood.
 New high-end condominium developments and stunning, classic brownstones are both sought-after options in the area, with co-ops and apartments available as well.
 With charming architecture, picturesque streets and a quiet, residential feeling, the West Village will surely feel like a home.

 Situated conveniently along the Hudson River running trail and near many upscale boutiques, high-end restaurants, and lavish bars, the West Village sits squarely among many of New York’s trendy hotspots like delightful Buvette and Sant Ambroeus.
 Though there is limited subway access from the 1/2/3 and L trains, a commute to New Jersey is swift and easy with access to the PATH train at several locations.

 The East Village, on the other hand, has a much more eclectic vibe that the West.
 Traditionally thought of as an artist’s haven, the East Village’s historical grunge, and diverse history shine through, making the neighborhood hip and in-demand.
 Here, the sales price per square foot comes in at $1,577 SF with the median price falling at $1.93 million and an average rental cost of $2,725 per month, making it a more affordable alternative to the West Village.